kalenjordan/magehero/README.md

 ### Frequently asked questions
 #### Why build this?

-Beacuse I'm always getting asked whether I know any good Magento developers that are available, and I figure something like this might help to reduce some of the friction in the finding/hiring process.
+Initially the idea behind building this was because I'm always getting asked whether I know any good Magento developers that are available, and I wanted to have a good resource to point people to.

+After getting some initial traction, I'm realizing that the majority of the people signing up are great Magento developers but they're not available or looking for contract work.
+So at the moment I'm just thinking of it as a nice index of Magento developers.

+At some point, I'll want to figure out a way to surface up developers that are actually available for work, or perhaps give developers ways to list specific types of consulting or projects that they're interested in.

+But for now, it's just a general listing of developers in the community.

 #### How does upvoting work?